The Amazon Explorer

 Today is the birthday of the self-taught British entomologist, explorer, and naturalist Henry Walter Bates.

 Unlike many of his scientist friends and peers, Henry was entirely self-taught.

-By 1848, Henry and Alfred left England to explore the Amazon Rainforest.
-While Henry stayed in the Rainforest for eleven years, Alfred returned to England after four years- though all of Alfred’s specimens and notes were lost at sea on his voyage home.
-After the ship he was on caught fire and sank, Alfred and the crew were rescued after ten days adrift in the Atlantic.
+And while Henry stayed in the Rainforest for eleven years, Alfred returned to England after four years.
+It’s worth noting that all of Alfred’s specimens and notes were lost at sea on his voyage home after his ship caught fire and sank.
+Alfred and the crew nearly died but were rescued after ten days adrift in the Atlantic.

-During his eleven years in the Rainforest in Brazil, Henry collected butterflies, and he sent back a whopping 15,000 insect specimens - with over half of his collection listed as brand new discoveries.
+During his eleven years in the Rainforest in Brazil, Henry collected butterflies and sent back a whopping 15,000 insect specimens - with over half of his collection listed as brand-new discoveries.

-As Henry wrapped up his time in the Rainforest, he had survived both yellow fever and malaria in addition to many other uncomfortable maladies.
-Toward the end, it’s not surprising to read that Henry had grown weary of the enormous challenges of life as an explorer.
+As Henry wrapped up his time in the Rainforest, he survived yellow fever, malaria, and many other uncomfortable maladies.
+Toward the end, it’s not surprising to read that Henry had grown weary of life's enormous challenges as an explorer.
 He wrote,

 “I suffered most inconvenience from the difficulty of getting news from the civilized world down river, from the irregularity of receipt of letters, parcels of books and periodicals, and towards the latter part of my residence from ill-health arising from bad and insufficient food.”

-In the end - after a dozen years away from family, friends, and civilization - Henry Bates, the great Naturalist, could not ignore what had been building in his heart: he was lonely.
+After a dozen years away from family, friends, and civilization, Henry Bates, the great Naturalist, could not ignore what had been building in his heart: he was lonely.
 He wrote,

 “I was obliged, at last, to come to the conclusion that the contemplation of nature alone is not sufficient to fill the human heart and mind.”